openstack/keystone/doc/source/architecture.rst

 ----------------

-While it is expected that any "real" deployment at a large company will manage their users, groups, projects and domains in their existing user systems, a variety of CRUD operations are provided for the sake of development and testing.
+While it is expected that any "real" deployment at a large company will manage their users and groups in their existing user systems, a variety of CRUD operations are provided for the sake of development and testing.

 CRUD is treated as an extension or additional feature to the core feature set in that it is not required that a backend support it.
 It is expected that